Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

-Remember: There are seven potential trump in any hand.
-In most hands seven trump will be in play.
-Occasionally the kitty may hold one or two trump possibly but rarely three.
+Remember: There is seven potential trump in any hand.
+In most hands, all seven trump will be in play.
+Occasionally the kitty may hold one or two trump, possibly but rarely three.
 A hallmark of the top players is that they always count trump.
 There is no better way to determine where the power cards may lay.

 In the second round, this becomes the top position for naming trump.
 Consider calling next from here; many points are made with only one trump and a green ace.
 As you're not putting a trump in the dealer's hand and you have the first lead, this is the strongest position to make a lone call from.

 This is where the reverse next call comes into play.
 Reverse next is when your partner turns down one color and you bid in the opposite color.
 The accepted standard for a reverse next call is a minimum of a king - nine plus an off-suit ace.
 Many new players do not take advantage of this call and miss out on many potential points.